 The New Bedford Economic Development Council has a portfolio of lending products to assist your business needs.
-Our financing programs include but are not limited to: Entrepreneurial Loan Fund, Fishing Assistance Loan Fund, and a Community Loan Fund.
+Our financing programs include but are not limited to: Entrepreneurial Loan Fund, a Fishing Assistance Loan Fund, and a Community Loan Fund.
 Additionally, we are a Micro-Loan lender for the U.S. Small Business Administration.

 The New Bedford Economic Development Council, Inc. (NBEDC) established this assistance program with funds provided by the City of New Bedford made available under the Community Development Block Grant (CDBG) entitlement and funding provided by the US Small Business Administration (SBA).
 The Micro-Loan Program is designed to assist micro-enterprises, defined by the Department of Housing and Urban Development (HUD) in regulation 24 CFR 570.201(0) as businesses having 5 employees or less, one or more of whom owns the business at the time of application.

 This program provides financing to mirco-enterprises in loan amounts up to $35,000.